jupyterhub/jupyter-server-proxy/docs/source/server-process.md

 [websockify](https://github.com/novnc/websockify) wrapper.
 All other HTTP requests return 405.

-#### Callable arguments
+### Callable arguments

+Certain config options accept callables, as documented above.
+This should return the same type of object that the option normally expects.
-Any time you specify a callable in the config, it can ask for any arguments it needs by simply declaring it - only arguments the callable asks for will be passed to it.
+When you use a callable this way, it can ask for any arguments it needs by simply declaring it - only arguments the callable asks for will be passed to it.

 For example, with the following config: